WILD FOODIES' HOME PAGE

 CONDITIONS: sun-partial shade

-COMMENT: Male and female trees.
-Males have catkins, females bare fruit.
-Fruit - raw, cooked or made into preserves.
+COMMENT: Native to U.S., not as common as White mulberry from Asia, needs both male and female trees to produce fruit, fruit darkens to purple. // Fruit - raw, cooked or made into preserves.
 Large and sweet with a good flavour.
 The fruit can also be dried and ground into a powder.
 This is used to make a delicious confection with almonds and other nuts.
 The fruit is soft and juicy, when fully ripe it falls from the tree and is easily squashed.
 Young shoots and unfolding leaves - raw or cooked.(1) Related to fig and paper mulberry.